Read his March 2020 article on Parkinson’s Boxing for the Boston Globe.

-Steve Marantz is an author/journalist/producer with experience in television and newspapers.
-He worked as a researcher/producer for the ESPN E:60 show, wrote for ESPN.com, and is a former reporter in government, politics and sports for the Boston Globe and Boston Herald.
+He is creator and producer of “Championship Stories” podcast.
+He worked as a researcher/producer for the ESPN E:60 show, wrote for ESPN.com, and is a former staff reporter in government, politics and sports for the Boston Globe and Boston Herald.
+He began his career at the Kansas City Star.

 He contributed to the award-winning news magazine show E:60 from its inception in 2007 through the fall season 2015.